 - Max duration per item: This provides a way to better control the time of the playback to avoid anomalies.
 For example, if you set the value to 120 seconds, any item in the sub-playlist cannot play more than 2 minutes, even if a long video is accidentally placed in the sub-playlist, it will be cut when it reaches 2 minutes.

-3) How to use splitscreen primary zone with playlist
+3) How to use split-screen primary zone with playlist

-- Respect primary zone video timing: With this checked, when the splitscreen asset is put as an item inside a playlist, the player will respect the duration of the item in the primary zone and let it finished playback before transition to the next item.
+- Respect primary zone video timing: With this checked, when the split screen asset is put as an item inside a playlist, the player will respect the duration of Primary Zone's playlist, and let it finish playback before transitioning to the next item.

 4) How to use play every feature

-Play every feature allow you control the playback of the playlist items at a repeated interval.
-What's more, it is not simply play the item at the set interval, it will wait the last item playback completed, then kick in to provide smoother transition and better experience.
-Major use would be if you would like to reinforce
+Play every feature allows you to control the playback of the playlist items at a repeated interval.
+What's more, it is not simply playing the item at the set interval, it will wait until the last item playback is completed, then kick in to provide a smoother transition and a better experience.

-the message, or if you have a contractual agreement to provide exposure to a content e.g. every hour.
+Major use would be if you would like to reinforce the message, or if you have a contractual agreement to provide exposure to content e.g. every hour.

 That's all!